Akuli/asda/README.md

 ## Developing asda

+Use your favorite C debugging tools if you want to work on the C interpreter.

-This command installs everything you need for developing asda:
+This command installs everything you need for developing the compiler and the Python interpreter:

 ```
 $ python3 -m pip install --user pytest pytest-cov coverage